A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Other Structural Assumptions on MDPs

 where the probability of each factor $s_i$ only depends on its parent factors $\text{PA}(s_i)$ from the previous time step.
 Ideally, these parents are only a subset of all factors so this representation results in a reduction in size from the original MDP\@.
 Further, this enforces that there are no synchronous edges between factors in the same time step.
 Critically, the rewards can also be factored in the following way: \begin{definition}[Factored reward functions] Given two states $s,s'$ and action $a$ in a factored MDP $M$, the reward function satisfies a conditional independence condition

-where $R_i(s_i,a)$ is the reward function for each factor $S_i$. \end{definition} One can think of this factored MDP framework as an additional assumption for a single context-MDP, or the combination of one or more of these factors \emph{as} the context, with the space of all possible combinations of factors being the context set.
-In the latter case, this formulation explicitly encodes how generalisation can be achieved to new contexts via \emph{systematicity} (\cref{subsection:backgroundgen}, \citep{hupkesCompositionalityDecomposedHow2020}): the policy will be trained on contexts taking some values within the set of possible factors, and then be tested on unseen combinations of seen factors.
+where $R_i(s_i,a)$ is the reward function for each factor $S_i$. \end{definition} One can think of this factored MDP framework as an extension of the single context-MDP, where the combination of one or more of these factors can be represented as the context, with the space of all possible combinations of factors being the context set.
+In the latter case, this formulation explicitly encodes how generalisation can be achieved to new contexts via \emph{systematicity} (\cref{subsection:backgroundgen}, \shortciteR{hupkesCompositionalityDecomposedHow2020}): the policy will be trained on contexts taking some values within the set of possible factors, and then be tested on unseen combinations of seen factors.

-A more restricted form of structured MDP is the \textbf{relational MDP}~\citep{weldSolvingRelationalMDPs}.
-A relational MDP is described by tuple $\langle C,F,A,D,T,R\rangle$. $C$ is the set of object types, $F$ is the set of fluent schemata that are arguments that modify each object type. $A$ is the set of action schemata that acts on objects, $D$ is the set of domain objects, each associated with a single type from $C$, and finally $T$ is the transition function and $R$ the reward function.
+A more restricted form of structured MDP is the \textbf{relational MDP}~\shortcite{mausam2003solving}.
+A relational MDP is described by tuple $\langle C,F,A,D,T,R\rangle$. $C$ is the set of object types, $F$ is the set of fluent schemata that are arguments that modify each object type. $A$ is the set of action schemata that acts on objects, $D$ is the set of domain objects, each associated with a single type from $C$, and finally, $T$ is the transition function and $R$ is the reward function.
 An additional assumption is that objects that are not acted upon do not change in a transition.
 Note that the relational MDP can be expanded into a factored MDP that does not assume the additional structure of the form of object types with invariant relations.
 While this form of MDP is a Planning Domain Definition Language (PDDL) and therefore lends itself well to planning algorithms, it is overly complex for learning algorithms.

-\textbf{Object-oriented MDPs} \citep{diukObjectorientedRepresentationEfficient2008} are a simpler form of relational MDPs that are less constrained, and therefore hold more promise for learning methods.
-Objects, fluents, and actions are defined in the same away as in relational MDPs, but all transition dynamics are determined by a set of Boolean transition terms which consist of a set of pre-defined relation terms between objects and object attributes.
-In spite of this simplification, it is still significantly constrained compared to CMDPs, and can be difficult to use when describing complex systems.
+\textbf{Object-oriented MDPs} \shortcite{diukObjectorientedRepresentationEfficient2008} are a simpler form of relational MDPs that are less constrained, and therefore hold more promise for learning methods.
+Objects, fluents, and actions are defined in the same way as in relational MDPs, but all transition dynamics are determined by a set of Boolean transition terms which consist of a set of pre-defined relation terms between objects and object attributes.
+In spite of this simplification, it is still significantly constrained compared to CMDPs and can be difficult to use when describing complex systems.